-Manage board and officer expectations for the litigation.
 Corporate managers should be apprised of the prospects for resolving securities litigation, the resources that will be required, and the likely timetable for resolution.
-Securities fraud class actions are particularly slow to get started as the parties often agree to stay proceedings until after a lead plaintiff is appointed and an amended complaint is filed.
+Securities fraud class actions are particularly slow to get started because the parties often agree to stay proceedings until after a lead plaintiff is appointed and an amended complaint is filed.